lenis2000/homepage/_posts/blog/2017-06-04-latexindent.md

 was copied from the default configuration file and modified accordingly.
 The default configuration file is well-documented, but the comprehensive PDF documentation is found <a href="http://mirrors.concertpass.com/tex-archive/support/latexindent/documentation/latexindent.pdf" target="_blank">here on CTAN</a>.

+### Multiple configurations

+I would like to run the script with `nothing`, `wrap`, and `remove-breaks` options:
+- `nothing` does nothing to line breaks/wrapping inside paragraph.
+It touches math delimiting however
+- `remove-breaks` removes line breaks inside paragraphs which effectively cleans up any existing wrapping
+- Finally, `wrap` wraps the lines inside paragraphs to 79 (or however number is specified in the config) columns

+Therefore, to re-wrap run `remove-breaks` and then `wrap` configs.

 ---